 Microchip maker National Semiconductor Corporation (

-) late Thursday posted better-than-expected fiscal second quarter
+) late Thursday said its fiscal first quarter profit nearly tripled

-profits, but its tepid sales forecast sent its shares lower in
+from last year, but its sluggish sales forecast sent its shares

-The Santa Clara-based company reported fiscal second quarter net
+The Santa Clara-based company reported fiscal first quarter net

 premarket trading Friday.

 We have avoided shares of NSM since our early June 2008 coverage

 began, when the stock traded at $23.74.
 The company has a 3.10%